Implementing Fallback Routing When Primary Topology Fails in Utility Network GIS

 return G

-"""Computes a constrained alternate path using capacity-aware Dijkstra."""
+"""Compute a constrained alternate path using capacity-aware Dijkstra."""

 try:

-# Filter edges below capacity threshold
+# Restrict traversal to edges that meet the capacity threshold

-valid_edges = [(u, v, d) for u, v, d in G.edges(data=True)
+for u, v, k, d in G.edges(data=True, keys=True)

-if d.get("capacity", 0) >= max_capacity_threshold]
+if d.get("capacity", 0) >= max_capacity_threshold

-subgraph = G.edge_subgraph(valid_edges).copy()
+subgraph = G.edge_subgraph(valid_edge_keys).copy()

 path_edges = list(zip(path[:-1], path[1:]))

-# Extract operational metadata
+# Extract operational metadata for each edge in the path

 route_metadata = []